Basecamp Longmont (Half and Full Day) Itineraries

 Ten minutes west of Longmont is the town of Niwot.
 Named after Chief Niwot of the Arapaho tribe and meaning left hand, Niwot boasts 11 shops, ten restaurants, two craft brewers and zero stoplights.
 During the summer they host weekly concerts, and special events take place throughout the year.

 Further west is the small town of Gunbarrel, named after an historic stagecoach route.
 Gunbarrel is a booming community on the outskirts of Boulder.
 Visit the Celestial Seasonings headquarters here and enjoy a free, guided 45-minute tour, tea tastings, gift shop and café.
 Just next door is Leanin’ Tree Production Tour & Gift Shop.
 This greeting card manufacturer offers free tours of their facility Monday through Friday.
+There is also a Gunbarrel/Niwot Loop on the Brewhop Trolley to check out the local breweries and distillery: Beyond the Mountain, Asher, Avery, Finkel and Garf, Geek Spirits (*Saturday only), Gunbarrel and Bootstrap.

 About 15 minutes west of Longmont is the town of Lyons, Colorado.
 Take a stroll down their Main Street and enjoy shops, restaurants and the scenery.
 Dine at the original location of Oskar Blues Brewery at the Oskar Blues Grill & Brew and kids of all ages will enjoy the Lyons Classic Pinball and Video with over 70 classic pinball machines and arcade games.
+Take a hike at Buttonrock Preserve to enjoy forest and river views.

 Continue west on either Highway 36 or the scenic Highway 7 (Peak to Peak Highway) to Estes Park.
 This quaint mountain town offers more than 200 charming shops, restaurants and attractions.
 Grab an old-fashioned ice cream cone or homemade fudge, stroll along the Riverwalk, see the sights from the Aerial Tramway and take a tour of the historic Stanley Hotel (inspiration for Stephen King’s The Shining).